"Everything in nature is about balance and we believe that everything we do should try to reflect that balance"

-As a Distillery and Herb Nursey we specialise in our gin botanicals and flowers that we use for colouring our gins as well as native wild plants, all of which benefit nature.
-Our range of gins and other wellbeing products follow the same ethos and are a celebration of all things wild.
+As a Distillery Garden we specialise in our gin botanicals and flowers that we use for colouring our gins as well as native wild plants, all of which benefit nature.
+Our range of gins, honey and herbal teas follow the same ethos and are a celebration of all things wild.

 Our garden is completely natural, we use no chemicals, pesticides, or herbicides.
 It is created in a way so that it is sustainable as well as self-sufficient, this is also known as permaculture.

 We only use organic compost to ensure no chemicals touch our soil.
 In the garden, we limit our plastic consumption to only using recyclable plastic pots and offering discounts when these are returned.
-We have planted over 8,500 trees and juniper as hedging and allow wild corridors between the cultivated areas of the garden to encourage wildlife, carbon capture and soil health.
+We have planted trees and juniper as hedging and allow wild corridors between the cultivated areas of the garden to encourage wildlife, carbon capture and soil health.

-Most importantly though, we farm specifically for their well-being.
-To do this we don’t use any sort of pesticides, herbicides or chemicals nor have we ever.
+Most importantly though, we garden specifically for our bees well-being.
 We keep wild corridors in our garden, where the grass isn’t obsessively cut and ‘weeds’ can prosper and grow.

 We embrace these wild botanicals (weeds), such as the dandelion, not only for its beautiful sunny face that floods our lawns in Spring, but most importantly because it’s an early and critical source of pollen that is a life saver for the bees.
 We even use these wild plants in some of our gins and our Wild Gin celebrates this heritage.

 OUR PRODUCTS & PRODUCTION

-Our glass bottles are widely and easily recycled.
 We use viscose shrink bands to seal our bottles because they are biodegradable.
-All our shipping materials only consist of paper which is FSCS approved and recyclable.
+All our shipping materials only consist of paper which is completely recyclable.